Skip to content

 What happens if my eSIM data runs out?
 Speed may be throttled or the connection cut.
 Top-ups are usually available in-app.

 Do all smartphones support eSIM?
-No. Only models from ~2018 onwards.
-Dial *#06#: if you see an EID, your device supports eSIM.
+No. Only models from around 2018 onward.
+Dial *#06*: if you see an EID, your device supports eSIM.